Lilian-Moraes/image-processing-package/README.md

-# package_name
+# image-processing-package

 Description.
-The package package_name is used to:
+The package image-processing-package is used to:
+	- Histogram matching
-	-
+	- Structural similarity
-	-
+	- Resize image

 ## Installation